-The principal characteristic of Cottenham is the large number of mid-19th century farmhouses or villas which were built directly following the extensive fires.
+The principal characteristic of Cottenham is the large number of mid-19th century farmhouses or villas which were built directly following several extensive fires.
 These are substantial, dignified flat-fronted houses built of yellow brick with slate roofs, each house being slightly different.
+(Slate became available as an economic fire resistant roof covering following the opening of the railway in 1847.)
 There are long yards with ranges of outbuildings and barns behind the large farmhouses.
+These are frequently sited along plot boundaries at right angles to the street.